Contrastive Representation Regularization for Vision-Language-Action Models: Method

 \textbf{Amortizing VLM embeddings for representation learning.}~ Applying contrastive learning on the full sequence of VLM embeddings $\rvh \in \mathbb{R}^{N \times d_{\textrm{model}}}$ is impractical as the sequence length $N$ is typically large, leading to high computational cost and diluted learning signals.
 To address this, we introduce a \textit{learnable summarization token} $\rvu \in \mathbb{R}^{1 \times d_{\textrm{model}}}$ to produce a compact representative embedding of the sequence.
 Specifically, $\rvu$ is appended to the VLM output and processed by the adapter $f_\phi$:

-where $\rvw$ denotes the output corresponding to the summarization token and $\oplus$ denotes concatenation along the sequence dimension.
-Finally, $\rvw$ is projected by a lightweight projector $g_\psi$ into \mbox{$\rvz = g_\psi(\rvw)$}, providing a compact summary for contrastive learning~\citep{simclr}, while the original embeddings $\rvh$ serves as the conditioning input to the action decoder.
+where $\rvw$ denotes the output of the summarization token and $\oplus$ denotes concatenation along the sequence dimension.
+Finally, $\rvw$ is projected by a lightweight projector $g_\psi$ into \mbox{$\rvz = g_\psi(\rvw)$}, providing a compact summary for contrastive learning~\citep{chen2020simple}, while the original embedding $\rvh$ serves as the conditioning input to the action decoder.

-\textbf{Incorporating robot states into contrastive learning.}~ To effectively restructure the VLM representation space to capture robotic signals, we introduce a supervised contrastive learning objective assigned with \textit{soft weights}~\citep{supervisedcl, notallnegsoftcl}, that incorporate the distance between proprioceptive states.
+\textbf{Incorporating robot states into contrastive learning.}~ To effectively restructure the VLM representation space to capture robotic signals, we introduce a supervised contrastive learning objective assigned with \textit{soft weights}~\citep{khosla2020supervised, suresh2021not}, that incorporate the distance between proprioceptive states.
 Conceptually, embeddings associated with similar proprioceptive states receive higher weights, are pulled closer in the representation space.
-We consider InfoNCE~\citep{cpc} for the contrastive loss, which is widely used in practice~\citep{curl, r3m, vip}.
+We consider InfoNCE~\citep{oord2018representation} for the contrastive loss, which is widely used in practice~\citep{laskin2020curl, nair2022r3m, ma2022vip}.
 Formally, our \textit{Robot State-aware Contrastive Loss (RS-CL)} is defined as a weighted variant of the InfoNCE loss:

-where $\{\tilde{\rvz}\}_{j=1}^B$ is the augmented batch of $\{\rvz\}_{i=1}^B$ , \textrm{sim} denotes the cosine similarity, and $\tau>0$ is a temperature that controls the sharpness of similarity.
+where $\{\tilde{\rvz}\}_{j=1}^B$ denotes the augmented batch corresponding to $\{\rvz\}_{i=1}^B$ , \textrm{sim} denotes the cosine similarity, and $\tau>0$ is a temperature that controls the sharpness of similarity.
 The soft weights $w_{ij}$ are computed from the relative distance between proprioceptive states $\rvq_i, \rvq_j$.
 In practice, we use the Euclidean distance and formulate $w_{ij}$ as follows:

 where $\beta >0$ is a temperature that controls the sharpness of the mapping from distance to weight.
 The complete training objective integrates the proposed RS-CL with the action prediction objective, implemented as the flow-matching loss in \Eqref{eq:fm}: